-"It was easy to stay motivated, because the virtual machine. running inside Apple Smalltalk, was actually simulating the byte codes of the transformed image just five weeks into the project, A week later, we could type 3 + 4 on the screen, compile it, and print the result, and the week after that the entire user interface was working, albeit in slow motion.
-We were writing the C translator in parallel on a commercial Smalltalk, and by the eighth week, the first translated interpreter displayed a window on the screen.
+"(...) the virtual machine, running inside Apple Smalltalk, was actually simulating the byte codes of the transformed image just five weeks into the project (...)
 Ten weeks into the project, we crossed the bridge and were able to use Squeak to evolve itself, no longer needing to port images forward from Apple Smalltalk.
 About six weeks later, Squeak's performance had improved to the point that it could simulate its own interpreter and run the C translator, and Squeak became entirely self-supporting."